 Creating a new goal

-Whenever you want to create a new goal, just click on the link New goal, identified as seven (7) in the image above, and the following form will be displayed:
+Whenever you want to create a new goal, just click on the New goal link button, and the following form will be displayed:

 - Category: drop down menu that let you select to which category do you want to assign the new goal.